-Assignment Description Word count Assessment Rhetorical Analysis For this assignment you will analyze a piece of professional writing in your major or field or work, describing the rhetorical strategies that were used by the author and how these strategies contributed to the purpose of the document.
-1750 Maximum 25 points Discipline Investigation In this assignment, you will write a report about working in your major field.
-This reports will describe an interview you will have with a professional in your chosen field; you will also write about information you collect from at least two outside sources (articles), following appropriate citation and reference styles (APA or MLA).
-1750 Maximum 25 points Critical Reading Reflection Throughout the semester, you will read sections of a full length work of fiction or non-fiction (in Fall 2012 it is The Mind at Work) and respond to what you read in a series of reflective journals.
+Assignment Description Word count Assessment Rhetorical For this assignment you will analyze a piece of 1750 Maximum 25 points Analysis professional writing in your major or field or 1 · work, describing the rhetorical strategies that were used by the author and how these strategies contributed to the purpose of the document.
+Discipline In this assignment, you will write a report about 1750 Maximum 25 points Investigation working in your major field.
+This reports will describe an interview you will have with a professional in your chosen field; you will also write about information you collect from at least two outside sources (articles), following appropriate citation and reference styles (MLA).
+Critical Throughout the semester, you will read essays 2000 Maximum 25 points Reading from Andrew Lam's East Eats West and respond Reflection to the book in a series of reflective journals.
 Two of these will be written in class.
-At the end of the semester, you will draw on these reflections to write the Critical Reading Reflection.
-2000 Maximum 25 points Cover Letter This is a letter to readers of your portfolio in which you explain which of the three above assignments is your best work, and why, citing evidence of your improvement from first to last draft.
-500 Maximum 5 points Homework, quizzes, journals & participation Points awarded for participation in class discussions, ability to meet assignment deadlines and guidelines, and quality of peer review feedback and draft edits 1500 Maximum 20 points By the 14th week, you must have earned at least 70 points by doing all of the above work, including drafts, peer editing, revisions, etc. If you have not earned at least 70 points, you will not be allowed to submit your portfolio and you will receive an F. Final Portfolio The portfolio must include the following: • The Portfolio Checklist initialed and signed by both student and instructor; • A final, clean copy of three pieces of polished, revised writing comprising at least 6500 words of revised, polished writing for the three main writing assignments (see above); • First and intermediate draft of each of the three main writing assignments which show instructor's comments and a rubric marked by the instructor; • The assignment sheets for all assignments; • A clean, final draft of the cover letter.
-6000 words of final, polished writing Scored according to the scoring rubric by two readers.
-Worth 70% of your grade.
-Final Exam An in-class, timed essay, common across all sections of 100A.
-500 words Scored according to the scoring rubric by two readers.
-Worth 30% of your grade.
+At the end of the semester, you will draw on these reflections to write a Critical Reading Reflection.
+Cover Letter This is a letter to readers of your portfolio in 200-300 Maximum which you explain which of the three above 5 points assignments is your best work, and why, citing evidence of your improvement from first to last draft.
+Homework, Points awarded for complete journals, respectful 1500 Maximum 20 points journals & class conduct, and overall quality of peer review participation feedback and draft edits By the 14th week, you must have earned at least 70 points by doing all of the above work, including drafts, peer editing, revisions, etc. If you have not earned at least 70 points, you will not be allowed to submit your portfolio and you Final Portfolio will receive an F. 6500+ words of Second cocording to Final Portiollo The portfolio must include the following: Scored according to • The Portfolio Affidavit initialed and signed by both student and instructor; final, polished writing (including the scoring rubric by two readers.
+Worth A final, clean copy of three pieces of polished, cover letters and 70% of your grade. revised writing for the three main writing journals) 7070 of your grade. assignments (see above); journaisj First and intermediate draft of each of the three main writing assignments with instructor's comments and marked rubric; Two in-class journals • The assignment sheets for all assignments; A clean, final draft of the cover letter.
+Final Exam An in-class, timed essay, common across all 500 words Scored according to sections of 100A. the scoring rubric by sections of 100A. the scoring rubric by two readers.
+Worth